Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Introduction

+As a by-product, we show that MF approximations in Bayesian FMMs exhibit stable behavior, tending to empty extra components under over-specification, similar to the true posterior \citep{rousseau2011asymptotic}.
+This behavior guarantees an $n^{-1/2}$ convergence rate (up to logarithmic factors) for identifiable components that are not emptied (see Section~3.3). { Notably, our results do not rely on strong identifiability assumptions \citep{rousseau2011asymptotic, manole2021estimating} or require a two-step procedure that first selects the true number of components before estimating the model parameters \citep{ho2020robust, manole2022refined}}.
+Through experiments on GMMs and a real dataset, we empirically validate our theoretical findings and demonstrate that our model selection method is computationally efficient and achieves higher power than existing state-of-the-art methods, correctly selecting the true number of components with fewer samples.

-The rest of the paper is organized as follows.
-Section~\ref{section 2} outlines the notation, provides background knowledge, formulates the problems we aim to address in this work and introduce our model selection method in finite mixture models.
-Section~\ref{section 3} lists our main assumptions and presents our main theoretical results about model selection via ELBO maximization and parameter estimation via mean-field variational approximation.
-Section~\ref{section 4} showcases simulated experiments of the Gaussian mixture model under various settings to complement our theoretical findings and reports results from a real data analysis.
-Finally, Section~\ref{section 5} concludes the paper with a discussion.
-Proofs and additional literature reviews are deferred to the appendices in the supplementary material.
+The rest of the paper is structured as follows.
+Section~\ref{section 2} outlines the notation, provides background knowledge, formulates the problems, and introduce our model selection method for finite mixture models.
+Section~\ref{section 3} lists our main assumptions and presents the main theoretical results on model selection via ELBO maximization and parameter estimation via the mean-field variational approximation.
+Finally, Section~\ref{section 4} complements these findings with simulated experiments on GMMs and a real data analysis.
+Proofs, highlights of technical contributions, extended literature reviews, additional simulation information, concrete examples, and a concluding discussion are deferred to the supplementary material.